Git Commands Reference

 git show

-Display detailed information about commits, tags, or other Git objects, showing exactly what changed.
+Display detailed information about commits, tags, or other Git objects, showing the exact diff and metadata of what changed.

 git stash

-Temporarily save uncommitted changes and restore them later, keeping your working directory clean.
+Temporarily save uncommitted changes to a stack and restore them later, letting you switch branches with a clean working directory.

 Advanced Workflow Commands